jc-juarez/junipercs/README.md

 *Requirements:
 - Python 3.6+ installed.

-Make sure you have Python 3.6+ installed and run the following command on your terminal to install Juniper CS:
+Make sure you have Python 3.6+ installed and run the following command in your terminal to install Juniper CS:

 For MacOS/Linux: